 The TSA began placing signs around airport security checkpoints last week to inform passengers of the new regulations going into effect next year.

-The Department of Homeland Security offers a handy map showing which states are in compliance with Real ID, which have received extensions to reach compliance, and which are not compliant:
+The Department of Homeland Security offers a handy map showing which states comply with Real ID, which have received extensions to reach compliance, and which are not compliant:

 Travelers who are not from these nine states will not be affected by the new regulation.
 However, by 2020 all travelers must have identification in compliance with the REAL ID Act of 2005.
 Currently, only 24 states meet those standards.